Our Curriculum

 Knowledge

 All Knowledge in our curriculum has a purpose.
-It either contributes to conceptual understanding or a skills.
+It either contributes to conceptual understanding or a skill.
 Not all skills are transferable across contexts.
 For example, the creative skill in art requires knowledge and understanding of shape, colour, form, line and pattern whereas the creative skill in composing music requires knowledge and understanding of dynamics, timbre, melody and tempo.

 Procedural knowledge is the knowledge children need in order to know how to do something or perform a skill.
 This knowledge needs to be carefully sequenced and applied by the child in the right order and sequence.
 For example, measuring an angle requires a step by step procedure.